Dr Mark Baker

 This joint EPSRC/Thermo Scientific/Surrey Ion Beam Centre project is studying the effects on argon cluster ion beam bombardment of compound semiconductor materials using X-ray photoelectron spectroscopy (XPS).
 The aim is to understand the differences between argon monatomic and cluster ion beam bombardment on the resulting XPS depth profile recorded with the assistance of molecular dynamics modelling.
 (2018-2022)

-This joint EPSRC/Pilkington project involves the development of a technique to characterise and quantify residual stress in glass coatings using a focussed ion beam - digital image correlation (FIB-DIC) methodology (2018-2022)
+This joint EPSRC/Pilkington project involves the development of a technique to characterise and quantify residual stress in glass coatings using a focussed ion beam - digital image correlation (FIB-DIC) methodology.

 This joint EPSRC/TISICS sponsored project is aimed at improving and optimising the process for CVD growth of silicon carbide coated tungsten fibres in metal matrix composites for aerospace applications.
 A combination of materials characterisation techniques (FIB-SEM, XCT, SEM, Raman etc) is providing a good understanding of defects formed in the coating.
-Subsequently process modification will action their eradication and improve the uniformity and quality of the fibre and metal matrix composite (2018-2022)
+Subsequently process modification will action their eradication and improve the uniformity and quality of the fibre and metal matrix composite.
+The project will also also involve further development of the current SiC fibre process.

 This joint EPSRC/Plasma Quest sponsored project is investigating the nanostructure and properties of AZO (aluminium doped zinc oxide) thin films deposited at glancing angle using the Plasma Quest patented HiTUS sputtering technology.
-SEM, TEM and XRD will be employed to correlate process conditions with microstructure and performance of the thin films (2017-2021)
+SEM, TEM and XRD will be employed to correlate process conditions with microstructure and performance of the thin films.
+The project has also involved investigations into the plasma characteristics and how these affect the resulting thin film growth, nanostructure and properties.

 This joint EPSRC/NPL sponsored project concerns plasma sprayed thermal barrier coatings for high temperature applications.
-A particular focus is the identification of coating degradation mechanisms and their correlation with plasma spray deposition parameters using advanced materials analysis techniques, such as Plasma FIB-SEM and X-ray tomography.
-(2017-2021)
+A particular focus is the identification of coating degradation mechanisms using advanced materials analysis techniques, such as Plasma FIB-SEM and in-situ (SEM) micro-pillar compression testing.

 This DSTL funded project is investigating the microstructure and corrosion resistance of additive manufactured steels used in defence applications.
-(2018-2021)
+The microstructure has been examined by standard metallographic and microscopy techniques and the electrochemical properties of the steels studied in aggressive environments.

 This EPSRC/NPL sponsored project aims to develop standard samples and protocols for advanced AFM based techniques such as electrical (conductive-AFM, Scanning Kelvin Probe Microscopy) and chemical (Tip-Enhanced Raman Spectroscopy) modes.
 The work aims to quantify the analysis depth and lateral resolution of the AFM based techniques and involves both modelling and experimental studies.
-(2017-2020)
+Using of TERS to study perovskite thin films and 2D layers such as graphene and MoS2 have been undertaken.

 Dr Kyriaki Polychronopoulou, Khalifa University, Abu Dhabi - mixed oxides for catalysis and coatings